rbgvictoria/keybase_model/README.md

 The **change_notes** table is used for notes about changes that were made when people upload a new version of the key (so, a new CSV file).
-These change notes are comparable to commit messages in version management systems.The change notes actually apply to a version of the key, so there is a `version` column in both the **keys** and **change_notes** tables, but I do not want composite keys, so we have to add a business rule when the records are created, so that the versions line up.
+These change notes are comparable to commit messages in version management systems.
+The change notes actually apply to a version of the key, so there is a `version` column in both the **keys** and **change_notes** tables, but I do not want composite keys, so we have to add a business rule when the records are created, so that the versions line up.

 The **keys** table, and every other table that is not merely a pivot table, has